-Estate charge £ Buildings insurance £ Management fee £ Reserve fund payment £ Total monthly payment excluding rent £TBC Reservation fee £250.00 You'll need to pay a reservation fee to secure your home.
+Buildings insurance £4.21 Management fee £TBC Reserve fund payment £n/a Total monthly payment excluding rent £TBC Reservation fee £250 You'll need to pay a reservation fee to secure your home.
 When you pay the fee, no one else will be able to reserve the home.
-The reservation fee secures the home FOR 56 DAYS.
+The reservation fee secures the home for 56 days.
 If you buy the home, the fee will be taken off the final amount you pay on completion.
-If you do not buy the home, the fee is not refundable. is not retundable.
-Eligibility To assess your eligibility, you'll need to complete an application form that will be sent to you following your enquiry.
-You can apply to buy the home if both of the following apply: • your household income is £80,000 or less • you cannot afford all of the deposit and mortgage payments to buy a home that meets your needs One of the following must also be true: • you're a first-time buyer • you used to own a home but cannot afford to buy one now • you're forming a new household - for example, after a relationship breakdown • you're an existing shared owner, and you want to move • you own a home and want to move but cannot afford to buy a new home for your needs If you own a home, you must have completed the sale of the home on or before the date you complete your shared ownership purchase.
+If you do not buy the home, the fee is not refundable.
+Eligibility You can apply to buy the home if both of the following apply: your household income is £80,000 or less you cannot afford all of the deposit and mortgage payments to buy a home that meets your needs One of the following must also be true: you're a first-time buyer you used to own a home but cannot afford to buy one now you're forming a new household - for example, after a relationship breakdown you're an existing shared owner, and you want to move you own a home and want to move but cannot afford to buy a new home for your needs If you own a home, you must have completed the sale of the home on or before the date you complete your shared ownership purchase.
 As part of your application, your finances and credit history will be assessed to ensure that you can afford and sustain the rental and mortgage payments.

-Tenure Leasehold Lease type Shared ownership house lease Lease term 990 YEARS For more information, see section 2.5, 'Lease extensions', in the 'Key information about shared ownership' document.
-Maximum share you can own You can buy up to 100% of your home.
+T Tenure Leasehold Lease type Shared ownership house lease Lease term 990 years For more information, see section 2.5, 'Lease extensions', in the 'Key information about shared ownership' document.
+Maximum share you can own You can buy up to 100%% of your home.
 Transfer of freehold At 100% ownership, the freehold will transfer to you.
-Landlord Platform Housing Group Ltd 1700 Solihull Parkway Birmingham Business Park Solihull B37 7YD Under a shared ownership lease, you pay for a percentage share of the market value of a home.
+Landlord Platform Housing Group 1700 Solihull Parkway Solihull B37 7YD Under a shared ownership lease, you pay for a percentage share of the market value of a home.
 You enter into a lease agreement with the landlord and agree to pay rent to the landlord on the remaining share.
 Landlord's nomination period When you give the landlord notice that you intend to sell your share in your home, the landlord has 8 weeks to find a buyer.
 The landlord may offer to buy back your share, but only in exceptional circumstances and if they have funds available.
 If they do not find a buyer within 8 weeks, you can sell your share yourself on the open market.
 For example, through an estate agent.
 Pets You can keep pets at the home.
 Subletting You can rent out a room in the home, but you must live there at the same time.

-You cannot sublet (rent out) your entire home unless you either:

-- own a 100% share; or - have your landlord's permission which they will only give in exceptional circumstances (see section 1.5 in 'Key information about shared ownership' document)
+You cannot sublet (rent out) your entire home unless you either: own a 100% share; or have your landlord's permission which they will only give in exceptional circumstances (see section 1.5 in 'Key information about shared ownership' document)

-and

-have your mortgage lender's permission if you have a mortgage
+a mortgage and have your mortgage lender's permission if you have a mortgage ------------ -- --